 Moral equivalence.
 A black killing a white cop in premeditated fashion, and because of his race, is not on par with a white cop killing an unruly and possibly lethal black criminal suspect.
 When in high-stress situations, cops often must make split-second decisions as to whether to use force.
 Nobody, least of all police, cheers the prospect of shooting of a suspect, regardless of race.
 But police work is dangerous.
 About 150 law enforcement officers each year in this country die in the line of duty.
 Every cop knows that his next day on the job could be his last.
 Police cannot possibly predict with 100 percent accuracy what a suspect’s true intentions are.
 They have to go on gut instinct.
 A suspect’s spoken and body language speak volumes.
 To murder a cop without warning, especially via ambush, is the lowest sort of felony.
 In no way is it comparable to the recent deaths of black criminal suspects at the hands of white cops.
 What happened in Ferguson, Baton Rouge and Minneapolis, at worst, were logistical police errors.
 Far closer to the truth, they saved the lives of innocent cops.

 “Lone wolf.”
 This is another common rhetorical device to deflect outrage toward murderers such as Micah X. Johnson.
 Its ulterior motive is to discourage whites from noting the obvious fact that black crime, proportionately, is far worse than white crime.
 By claiming that a “loner” or “lone wolf” murdered those Dallas cops – various news reports have reveled in this claim – a writer or speaker more effectively can convey to an audience that the killer was merely a “bad apple,” unlike the vast majority of blacks.
 One notices a certain shock of recognition here.
 Our political leaders now reflexively make exactly this sort of rationalization whenever there is an Islamic terror strike; the bad guys were “lone wolves,” unlike the vast majority of decent, law-abiding Muslims.
 Such a summation is pure self-deception.
 And in the Dallas situation, it may not be true even in the literal sense.
 Shortly after the shooting began, two unnamed men and an unnamed woman were arrested by police in connection with the attack.
 City authorities have been reluctant to release any details, but one of the male suspects reportedly had been involved in a shootout with SWAT officers.
 Even if these persons were not materially involved in the massacre, there is a larger point: Racially-motivated murders do not take place in a vacuum.
 Micah Johnson didn’t simply wake up one morning and proclaim, “Gee, I feel like killing some white cops today!”
 These murders were the end product of an aggressive inculcation of racial hatred by countless black identity politicians, prominent and obscure.
 That Johnson was not formally affiliated with Black Lives Matter or other revolutionary groups is virtually meaningless.
-People don’t “belong” to such groups so much as communicate resentments via smart phone or laptop computer.
+People don’t “belong” to such groups so much as communicate resentments with each other via smart phone or laptop computer.
 When it comes to escalating racial grievance, Twitter, Facebook and other social media have become weapons of mass mobilization.
 It’s little coincidence that the respective CEOs of Twitter and Facebook, Jack Dorsey and Mark Zuckerberg, are strong supporters of Black Lives Matter, something NLPC explained at length several weeks ago.

 “Healing.”
 Also known as “moving forward” or “moving on,” this bit of sentimental mush is designed to tell whites to shut their mouths, pretend nothing happened, and attend a candlelight vigil with people of different backgrounds to celebrate the Great American Rainbow.
 Of course, healing is essential.
 Nobody denies that.
 But quickly sweeping a social problem under the rug is a sly way of avoiding it.
 And violent black disruptions in cities and on college campuses are a social problem.
 Whites are rightly scared.
 It is not “hatred,” but fear of being a crime victim that triggers a desire to avoid blacks.
 Any “national conversation on race” is doomed to failure if whites are not allowed to do something other than grovel, atone and search for “root causes” (i.e., themselves).
 Justice requires accountability.
 And groups such as Black Lives Matter have a lot to account for.